 1.)
 Trick-or-Treating — One tip to ensure you have a safe Halloween is to get a good idea of a route you want to take.
 Stay in your neighborhood.
 Make sure that you walk around with your kids.

-3.)
+2.)
 Stay well lit — Even though the streets are pretty bright in the neighborhood.
-It’s still a good idea to make sure that your kids can be noticed from the road.
+Make sure that your kids are seen from the road.
 A good suggestion is to put reflective tape on their costumes.
 Of course, you should also have a flashlight or two with you to help guide your kids.

-6.)
-Eat Dinner – Eat a good meal before hitting the streets since we know your kids are going to want to dive into their candy as soon as they get home.
+5.)
+Eat Dinner – Eat a good meal before hitting the streets since we know your kids will want to dive into their candy as soon as they get home.
 I know a parent or two that might indulge in some candy as well.
 Eat a good meal to avoid overindulgence and sugar rushes at bedtime.

 What safety tips do you have to share?
 Let us know on the Meadows Facebook page.
-With a great weather forecast again, I hope that you and your trick-or-treater(s) have a happy, safe Halloween!
+I hope that you and your trick-or-treater(s) have a happy, safe Halloween!